QueenieCplusplus/ND/README.md

 Secure Neighbor Discovery

 to avoid DOS by implementing RA (Router Advertisement) Guard, to filter the orifinal router in Link-state layer via ND header.

+ND exposes its weakness due to Fragmentation, so SND rules out that fragment is banned.